 Another thing of importance that you need to keep in mind while buying a petrol RC car or an electric RC car is the accessories that can be used to upgrade or replace its different parts.
 There is a high probability that you may end up damaging your vehicle during races and everyday usage.
 So, your vehicle requires spare parts in your repertoire for replacement purposes.

 RC Drifting Cars

-As you become adept at driving RC cars, you would inevitably be attracted towards drifters.
-These are 1/16 and 1/10 scale models and equipped with sophisticated motors, accurate electronic speed controllers, four wheel drive systems, ball bearings etc. These machines are affordable and easy to maintain.
-The technology integrated in these super-fast vehicles enables them to participate in drifting events and stand out from among the crowd.]
+As you become adept at driving RC cars, you would inevitably be attracted to drifters.
+These are 1/16 and 1/10 scale models and equipped with sophisticated motors, accurate electronic speed controllers, four-wheel-drive systems, ball bearings, etc. These machines are affordable and easy to maintain.
+The technology integrated into these super-fast vehicles enables them to participate in drifting events and stand out from among the crowd.

 Model Road Course Circuits

 In order to support the high end and superbly crafted RC cars, RC car enthusiasts build detailed and comprehensive model road course circuits.
 More often than not, the track is loaded with tight corners and all the obstacles that you would generally come across on highways and common roads.

 In comparison to other types of RC Cars, these models generally have painted lanes and exits to challenge the prowess of drivers.
 The tracks designed for beginners are adorned with small-sized cones to serve the purpose of regulators and guides.